HarryME-zh/P2P-Model/README.md

 There are two quit mechanism.First is an active method, when a node want to exit, a quit message will be sent by itself to the multicast group then all the node will delete this peer and its resources.
 Another way is a passive one, when a node can't be pinged, a quit message will also be sent by other nodes.

 ## What's more
 I have also written down the tcp download script based on the exist IP and filename hash in the P2P table.
+The file is DownloadTCP.java and ThreadTcpDownload.java.
 This script can also develop some of the other app.
 Multicast is a really powerful protocol and I think P2P can take advantage on it.
 If you have any question you can contact me: hongyiz@kth.se

 ## Demo Results